Fast simulation of planar Clifford circuits: Stabilizer operations in matrix multiplication time

 \begin{reptheorem}{thm:fastmm} Let $\ket{\psi}$ be any $n$-qubit stabilizer state given by its tableau, and let $z = z_1 \ldots z_k$ be any $k$-bit string of postselected outcomes.
 There is an $O(n^\omega)$ algorithm to obtain a uniformly random measurement of the state $(\bra{z} \otimes I) \ket{\psi}$ in the computational basis.\footnote{If $\omega = 2$, we pick up an additional log factor in the solution of the recurrence, i.e., a running time of $O(n^2 \log n)$.} \end{reptheorem} \begin{proof} The idea will be to invoke \Cref{thm:fast_measurement} twice---first, for the postselected qubits, and then for the remaining qubits.
-Therefore, we get a running time of When $k = \Theta(n)$, we have $c_1 n \le k \le c_2 n$ for some constants $c_1, c_2 > 0$, and so
+In other words, if we let $f(n,k) := n^2 k^{\omega -2} \log(2n/k)$ denote the bound given for the measurement protocol in \Cref{thm:fast_measurement}, then the running time of the proposed algorithm is bounded by